When Should you Buy Maternity Insurance?

 - Check up on what plans the maternity insurance policy covers, too.
 The costs of being pregnant are higher than you think - it starts pretty early into the pregnancy, too.
 You will have to make a lot of visits to the doctor, pregnancy-related purchases cost a fair amount and medical examinations are not cheap either.
 Medical costs are soaring in general, and these can be a real financial burden for many people.
 Therefore, definitely remember to check what the policy covers before you opt to get a maternity insurance policy.

-- In many cases, the health insurance policy you opt for may limit the amount you can claim as your maternity expense.
+- In many cases, the health insurance policy you opt for may limit the amount you can claim as your maternity expenses.
 This amount may be Rs.
 25000, and can vary from company to company.
-The cost for normal and Caesarean deliveries are different, too.
+The cost of normal and Caesarean deliveries are different, too.
 So ensure that you understand all the sub-limits associated with it before you opt to get a maternity insurance policy.

 It is always worth taking a maternity insurance policy because it is a sure-shot condition in most cases.
 However, ensure that you have done proper research before you settle on a policy.